-Having considered the positive and negative social impacts that are likely to flow from the applicant's proposal, the Authority is satisfied that the overall social impact of approving the application, subject to the conditions to be imposed, will not be detrimental to the well-being of the local or broader community.
+Having considered the positive and negative social impacts that are likely to flow from the applicant's proposal, the Authority is satisfied that the overall social impact of approving the applications will not be detrimental to the well-being of the local or broader community.

-The Authority is also satisfied that the other legislative requirements for the approval of the application have been met.
+The Authority is also satisfied that the other legislative requirements for the approval of the applications have been met.

-The Authority finds, having regard to the above, that approving the application is consistent with the statutory objects and considerations of the Act to regulate the liquor industry in line with the community's expectations, needs and aspirations, and facilitate the balanced and responsible development of the liquor industry and related industries.
+The Authority finds, having regard to the above, that approving the applications is consistent with the statutory objects and considerations of the Act to regulate the liquor industry in line with the community's expectations, needs and aspirations, and facilitate the balanced and responsible development of the liquor industry and related industries.

-Accordingly, the Authority approves the application under section 45 of the Act.
+Accordingly, the Authority approves the applications under section 45 of the Act.